WENATCHEE CENTRAL LIONS COMMITTEES/PROJECTS

 HOUSE: Manages matters relating to meeting place and meals.
 Meets as needed.

 JACKPOT: Conducts the weekly jackpot which raises money to send people to convention.
-Shops for items to award.
+Shops for items for awards.
 Meets as needed.

 KINGSTON MEMORIAL: Oversees the investment and distribution of the fund balance.
 Meets when requests come to the committee.

 MEMBERSHIP: Responsible for fulfilling the Club’s objective of increasing membership and retaining members.
 Processes membership applications.
-Keeps track of attendance and service hours.
 Meets as needed.

 MUSIC/SONG/FLAG SALUTE: Arranges for song leader and pianist for weekly club meetings and other Club events.
 Meets as needed.